 Once you’ve made your dog a smoothie, you can give it to them in their bowl for them to drink, or you can freeze it for a delicious summer snack.
 All you have to do is pour the mixture into ice cube molds and then put it in the freezer for a few hours.
 You could even make your dog a popsicle or find cute bone-shaped molds online to create quirky treats that look good and taste even better.

 Frozen Broth Treats

-If your dog hasn’t got a sweet tooth, then you can also freeze savory foods like chicken or beef broth to create delicious treats that they can devour during the day or munch on during the warm evening.
-Freezing leftover broth is also a great way to use up leftovers and make sure that nothing goes to waste.
-Make sure that the broth doesn’t have any additional flavorings, such as garlic, as this can be harmful to your pup and make the treat taste nasty.
+If your dog hasn’t got a sweet tooth, you can also freeze savory foods like chicken or beef broth to create delicious treats that they can devour during the day or munch on during the warm evening.
+Freezing leftover broth is also a great way to use up leftovers and ensure that nothing goes to waste.
+Ensure that the broth doesn’t have any additional flavorings, such as garlic, as this can be harmful to your pup and make the treat taste nasty.

 Freeze Peanut Butter Into A Toy